2,3,7,8-Tetrachlorodibenzofuran

 2,3,7,8-Tetrachlorodibenzofuran (TCDF) is a polychlorinated dibenzofuran with a chemical formula of C12H4Cl4O.
 TCDF is part of the chlorinated dibenzofuran (CDF) family that contains between 1 and 8 chlorine atoms attached to the parent dibenzofuran ring system.
 The CDF family includes 135 compounds, of which only a few have been studied.

 TCDF was discovered in the mid-20th century along with other CDFs.
 It was found to be an unwanted by-product in the manufacturing of chlorinated compounds; it is not commercially used or produced itself.
-TCDF is directly released into the environment via emissions of waste incineration, fires with PCB transformers, vehicle exhausts using leaded fuel, and bleaching of industrial products.
+TCDF is directly released into the environment via emissions of waste incineration, fires of transformers with PCB oil, vehicle exhausts using leaded fuel, and bleaching of industrial products.

 TCDF and other CDFs are known to have a lasting impact on the environment.
-TCDF can exist as both a gas and particles in the atmosphere, which results in deposition in the soil.
-It has an estimated half-life of around 60 days in the soil and atmosphere.
-This molecule can easily accumulate in the food chain, leading to potential human exposure.
+It can exist as both a gas and as particles in the atmosphere, which results in deposition in the soil.
+It has an estimated half-life of around 60 days in the environment.
+The molecule can easily accumulate in the food chain, leading to potential human exposure.
 TCDF is listed as a hazardous air pollutant in the Clean Air Act of the 1990s.
 Monitoring programs are established to keep track of the levels on TCDF in various environmental compartments to avoid damaging ecosystems.

 Synthesis

 TCDF is not purposefully manufactured.
 It is formed as a by-product of industrial manufacturing processes which place chlorine atoms in favorable reaction conditions, which include alkaline mediums, temperatures over 150 C, and exposure to UV light, or radical forming substances.
-In the production of chlorinated pesticides CDFs are formed as by-products by intermolecular condensation of ortho-chlorophenols.
+In the production of chlorinated pesticides CDFs are formed as waste by-products by intermolecular condensation of ortho-chlorophenols.
 Intramolecular cyclization reactions of pre-dibenzofurans also result in CDFs.
 In thermal waste treatment processes CDFs are produced by combustion and pyrolysis of organochlorine or non-chlorinated organic compounds in the presence of chlorides.
-The recycling of metal cables also leads to the formation of CDFs as chlorine is formed by burning the insulator polyvinylchloride which causes new CDFs.
-From PCBs, the production of CDFs can happen by the loss of two ortho chlorines, loss of ortho as well as chlorine, loss of an ortho hydrogen and chlorine with an additional shift of chlorine from the 2 to 3 position, or loss of two ortho hydrogens.
+Recycling of metal cables can also lead to the formation of CDFs, as chlorine is formed by burning the insulator polyvinylchloride which causes formation of new CDFs.
+From PCBs, the production of CDFs can happen by the loss of two ortho chlorine atoms, loss of ortho as well as chlorine, loss of an ortho hydrogen and chlorine with an additional shift of chlorine from the 2 to 3 position, or loss of two ortho hydrogens.

 Available forms

 TCDF is not made industrially and there are no commercial uses for it.
-TCDF is released into the air as vapour after burning of hazardous waste, fires involving PCB mixtures, and a byproduct of bleaching pulp.
-Some of this vapour remains in the air as particles but some of it gets deposited into the soil as well as water.
-Most of the exposure and available forms is through the air and the consumption of high-fat meats that were exposed to the 2,3,7,8-Tetrachloro-dibenzofuran.
+TCDF is released into the air as vapour after during the burning of hazardous waste, fires involving PCB mixtures, and a byproduct of bleaching pulp.
+Some of this vapour remains in the air as particles, but some of it is deposited into the soil, as well as bodies of water.
+Most of the exposure and available forms is through the air, and the consumption of high-fat meat from animals that were exposed.